+Career Services

-Career Services: Career Services assists students with finding internship opportunities and employment after graduation, which includes hosting Educator Recruitment and Career Fair in the spring.
-The Career Services website allows students and alumni to connect with organizations regarding their respective job interests.
+Career Services assists students with finding internship opportunities and employment after graduation.
+This is done through hosting Educator Recruitment and Career Fair in the spring.
+Appointments can also be made to meet with a Career Services advisor for résumé review and interview preparation.
+The Career Services website allows both students and alumni to connect with organizations regarding their respective job interests.